tonyedwardspz/tonyedwardspz/blog/_posts/2025/june/2025-06-02-something-special-happened-in-athens.md

 ![The Temple of Posiden, near athens](/assets/images/2025/cityjs-temple.jpg "The Temple of Posiden, near athens"){:loading="lazy"}

-We took in an ancient theatre plus the temple of Poseiden en-route to a beach front restaurant that felt like a little hideawy.
+We took in an ancient theatre plus the temple of Poseiden en-route to a beach front restaurant that felt like a little hideaway.
 This is where the locals come when the Athens beaches are flooded with tourists in the summer months.

 ![The goodbye dinner view](/assets/images/2025/cityjs-beach-view.jpg "The goodbye dinner view"){:loading="lazy"}

 It was on this trip that the aquaintances we made amongst the group turned into friends.
-Whislt many of us had fuzzy heads from the night before, it was the PERFECT end to the conference trip.
+Whilst many of us had fuzzy heads from the night before, it was the PERFECT end to the conference trip.
 Laid back, relaxed, and leasurly.

 Can't wait to head back to Athens for either a visit, or the conference.